Frequently Asked Questions

 What is sex therapy?

 Sex Therapy focuses on an individual’s or couple’s sexual health: the physical, emotional, mental, and spiritual.
+Sex or relationship therapy may also be useful for relationships that go beyond the couple.

 Sex therapy never involves sexual activity or touching of any kind with the therapist.
 Couples may engage in non-genital touching in the office but never remove their clothing.